SuperMechaDeathChrist/SimpleKivy/README.md

 and returns the value input as well as the button clicked.

-# Supported Elements
+# Suported Elements
-This is a list of the suported elements that you can use in your window layouts right now:
+This is a list of the supported elements that you can use in your window layouts right now:

 ***Type**: Class_name, Alias*
 * **Text**: T, Text